Qrofeus/Enigma-Machine/components/README.md

  'u': 'x', 'v': 'w', 'w': 'v', 'x': 'u', 'y': 'n', 'z': 'p'}
 ```

-Although it is said that there were 3 possible reflectors available for a machines, most code-books available don't show any preset-code for changing out reflectors.
-Owing to this, for this implementation of the EnigmaMachine, the reflector is hard coded into the [EnigmaMachine class](../enigma_machine.py), however coding in additional reflectors and modifying the `EnigmaMachine.__init__()` function to accept reflector preset-code wouldn't be hard.
+It is said that there were 3 possible reflectors available for a machines, most code-books available show that the reflectors are kept constant for the entire month.
+For this implementation of the EnigmaMachine, the reflector is hard coded into the [RotorSet class](rotor_set.py).

+However, additional reflector configurations and the generator code for said reflectors is available in the `rotor_set.py`, commented out at the bottom of the file.
+For future versions an additional functionality can be added to change out the reflectors.

 ## Component Presets